FalkMaximilian/rustylight/Readme.md

 ## Future updates ⬆️

-Here you can use a Special GFM Feature called a task list.
-A task list will show which things are done and which are pending.
-You can utilize a task list as

 - [x] Flexible amount of LEDs
 - [x] Configure at which edge of the screen the lightstrip starts